 - It can be challenging and time-consuming to obtain logs from these devices, and there is usually no solution for real-time alerting in case of anomalous events.

 The U.S. Food and Drug Administration (FDA) regulates medical devices to ensure public health and the safety of patients, healthcare workers, and communities.

 Medical devices are classified as Class I, II, and III, which have progressively higher risk to patients and thus more stringent regulatory controls.
 Here are the basic regulatory requirements manufacturers of medical devices distributed in the US must comply with at every stage of the device lifecycle, from pre-market (prior to commercialization) to post-market (device approval and commercial use).:

 The FDA requires manufacturers to complete certain steps prior to device approval to ensure the device is designed and developed with safety and effectiveness in mind.
 These requirements are defined in FDA 21 CFR parts 807 and 814 and include a detailed description of the FDA submission process.

 Post-Market Approval Stage

-The FDA guides manufacturers how to advertise and promote their devices and report on usage of medical devices in the field (21 CFR Part 803).
+The FDA guides manufacturers on how to advertise and promote their devices and report on the usage of medical devices in the field (21 CFR Part 803).
 This includes reporting known equipment defects or events that could cause serious damage to equipment.